drochgenius/typescript-node-package-starter/README.md

-# Setup Node Package with Typescript
+# Setup Node Package with TypeScript

 ## Step 1 - initialize your package